-Blinken slammed for testifying virtually: 'Couldn't be bothered to come here'
+Blinken slammed for testifying virtually: 'Couldn't be bothered to come down here'

 Secretary of State Antony Blinken was slammed by Rep. Scott Perry, R-Pa., for electing to testify virtually, rather than in person, in front of the House Foreign Affairs Committee on the Biden administration’s botched withdrawal from Afghanistan.

-Perry blasted Blinken for not being at the hearing Monday over the troop withdrawal that saw thirteen American service members die in a suicide bombing in Kabul.
+Perry blasted Blinken for not being at the hearing Monday over the troop withdrawal that saw 13 American service members die in a suicide bombing in Kabul.

-Blinken revealed that he was seated in the annals of the State Department, blocks away from the first of two back-to-back Capitol Hill hearings he was summoned for.
+Blinken revealed that he was seated in the annals of the State Department, blocks away from the first of two back-to-back Capitol Hill hearings to which he was summoned.
+Blinken testified roughly three miles away from where the hearing took place.

 BLINKEN ACKNOWLEDGES AMERICANS STILL STRANDED IN AFGHANISTAN 2 WEEKS AFTER WITHDRAWAL